DennisWainaina/Machine-Learning/README.md

 # What I Learned
 Through these projects, I gained experience in building and implementing various Machine Learning models, including Decision Trees, Linear Regression, and Logistic Regression.
-Additionally, I learned how to preprocess data by separating it into numerical and categorical variables, perform one-hot encoding on categorical variables, and perform single imputation to replace missing values.
+Additionally, I learned how to preprocess data by separating it into numerical and categorical variables, perform one-hot encoding on categorical variables, and perform single imputation to replace missing values..

 **Overall, these projects have provided me with a solid foundation in Machine Learning and data analysis, and I am eager to continue building my skills in this field.**